subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 7: $z_1 = {yT\over{2dJ}}$ and $z_2 = \tanh\ y$ when $T > 2dJ$

-These two functions are plotted in figure 4 for the case when the temperature $T$ is very high.
+These two functions are plotted above for the case when the temperature $T$ is very high.
 In this case the line $z_1$ only intersects $z_2$ at $y=0$ which corresponds to $m=0$, i.e., there is no preferred orientation for the spins.
 This is due to the fact that the high temperature introduces random thermal fluctuations that overcome the ordering tendency due to the mutual interactions.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat5.png)